 Would you like to improve your skills in course design?

-Here are some of the syllabus components:
+Here follows important information about some of the syllabus components:

 Specific entry requirements

-Specific entry requirements are prior knowledge required of the applicant in order to be considered for admission to the course.
+"Specific entry requirements" means prior knowledge required of the applicant to be considered for admission to the course.

 Purpose of the course

 The purpose of the course should give a short overarching description of why the course is offered.
 The the box below presents in more detail how the purpose of the course should designed, in relation to the course's intended learning outcomes.